-As of this writing, the .22 Creedmoor is still considered a “wildcat” cartridge since it has not yet been formally adopted by the Sporting Arms and Ammunition Manufacturers Institute (SAAMI).
-One of the benefits of a cartridge being standardized by SAAMI, is that manufacturers who publish loading manuals will begin publishing load data for the new cartridge.
+At the time of this writing, the .22 Creedmoor is still considered a “wildcat” cartridge since it has not yet been formally adopted by the Sporting Arms and Ammunition Manufacturers Institute (SAAMI).
+One of the benefits of a cartridge being standardized by SAAMI is that manufacturers who publish loading manuals will begin publishing load data for the new cartridge.
 Up until now, that has not happened with the .22 Creedmoor.
-We hope the above data will help you shoot your .22 Creedmoor with more confidence that the load you have developed to work in your rifle, not only shoots great, but is also at a safe working pressure.
+We hope the above data will help you shoot your .22 Creedmoor with greater confidence that the load you have developed to work in your rifle not only shoots great but is also at a safe working pressure.

 As most shooters know, Peterson Cartridge casings can handle more pressure than the SAAMI Maximum Average Pressure (MAP) lists as safe.
-However, we need to take a moment and caution everyone reading this data sheet not to exceed the SAAMI Maximum Average Pressure (MAP), we have listed of 62,000 psi, for the .22 Creedmoor.
-Just because the casings can handle extra pressure, doesn’t mean you should do it.
+However, we need to caution everyone reading this data sheet not to exceed the SAAMI Maximum Average Pressure (MAP), listed at 62,000 psi, for the .22 Creedmoor.
+Just because the casings can handle extra pressure, does not mean you should exceed recommended pressure standards.
 More often than not, the fastest load is not the most accurate load.

-As and aside, it has been reported that when standard lead-core copper-jacketed bullets are used in the .22 Creedmoor, if the bullets are pushed at too fast a velocity, they might disintegrate in the air before they reach the target.
+It has been reported that when standard lead-core, copper-jacketed bullets are used in the .22 Creedmoor, should the bullets be pushed at too fast a velocity, they might disintegrate in the air before they reach the target.
 In our opinion, the easiest way to avoid this problem is by not exceeding the established safe velocities we have listed above.
 We have also found that frequent rifle cleaning, to remove carbon fouling, can help prevent bullet disintegration.
 Similarly, choosing bullets with thicker jackets will also help prevent disintegration during flight.

-Lastly, some shooters on the internet forums have used our casings to push bullets to extraordinary velocities without any problem.
+Lastly, some shooters on the internet forums report using our casings to push bullets to extraordinary velocities without any problem.
 However, the faster you push the bullets, the higher likelihood you will experience a problem with your bullets disintegrating in flight.
 Also, the faster you push the bullets, in general, the shorter your barrel life will be.